EC-429/Send_my_IP/README.txt

  # The purpose of this tool is to send an email over SMTP which contains the users IP Address with a time stamp.
  # The tool can be bundle in to a cron job in order to systematically send notifications of your web servers'
  # internet location at a specific point in time.

+# Additionallu, new functionality has been added to allow for sending email attachments as well.
+See Send_my_Email.py script.

 # This project is coded in python3 and requires the following packages:
 # subprocess   --> installation: pip3 install subprocess